 Most of us know that sleep is important.
 We’ve read articles, been told varying facts, or just know how crummy we feel when we get less sleep than usual.
-Sometimes, even when we know we need better sleep we don’t do what’s needed to make sure we get it.
+Sometimes, even when we know we need to get better sleep, we don’t do what’s needed to make sure we get it.
 Are we just not convicted?
 Is our motivation not enough?
 Or does nothing work, no matter what you try?

 I want to give you, first, some extra motivation.
 But then I also want to give you some easy tools to hopefully take you off the path of spiraling bad habits or hopelessness and living with the miserable status quo.
 Even if you think you have the best memory foam mattress and your sleep is ‘okay’, I would still recommend you to have a read!